 What is roundworm in dogs?

-The most common species of roundworm, Toxocara canis, is found in dogs, foxes and dingoes.
+The most common species of roundworm, Toxocara Canis, is found in dogs, foxes, and dingoes.

 The smaller form, Toxascaris leonina, affects dogs and cats, whilst the common roundworm of cats, Toxocara cati, only rarely affects dogs.
 Roundworms are quite large, female worms can be up to 18cm long.

-How does dog get roundworms?
+How does a dog get roundworms?

 The first method of infection is by a small puppy in an infected environment swallowing an infective egg.
 Eggs survive for a long time in the environment and many thousands are shed daily by an adult female worm.

-After a few days it moves to the lungs, where it remains for a further few days before burrowing through the lung tissue to reach the esophagus and thence return to the stomach and small intestine.
-Here it completes its development into a mature egg laying adult worm about 4 to 6 weeks after hatching from the egg.
+After a few days, it moves to the lungs, where it remains for a further few days before burrowing through the lung tissue to reach the esophagus and thence return to the stomach and small intestine.
+Here it completes its development into a mature egg-laying adult worm about 4 to 6 weeks after hatching from the egg.